- Cedar Roof Coatings

 Cedar roofs that are cared for become less expensive over time than some other options.
 Cedar Roof Coatings wants to help keep your cedar shakes and shingles in great condition with our maintenance services.
 We help extend the life of your roof with the following:

 Cedar Roof Coatings will save you money by maintaining your current roof for a whole new sense of curb appeal and level of homeowner satisfaction.
-If you live in Fairfield or Westchester counties, contact Cedar Roof Coatings today for your free estimate.
+If you live in Fairfield or Westchester counties, contact Cedar Roof Coatings today for a consultation.